Arezookhalili/Arezookhalili.github.io/_posts/2021-10-1-Effects of Electric Voltage, Current, and Pulsation on Zebrafish Larva’s Behavioral Response.md

 layout: post
 title: Effects of Electric Voltage, Current, and Pulsation on Zebrafish Larva’s Behavioral Response
 image: "/posts/Habituation.png"
-tags: [Data Analysis, Statistical Analysis, Behavioral Analysis]
+tags: [Data Analysis, Statistical Analysis, Physical Parameters' Effect]
 ---

 In this project, we utilized data analysis and statistical processing to understand the electric response of semi-mobile zebrafish larvae in a microfluidic environment.
 The effects of several physical parameters including electric field direction, voltage magnitude, and repeated exposure to electric current pulses on zebrafish behavior were investigated.